NYCDOB/Facades/index.md

 #### FAÇADE VIOLATIONS

-Violations are issued to owners who are no in compliance.
+Violations are issued to owners who are not in compliance.
 Some of the violations issued by the FISP unit include:

 * Failure to File a Façade Technical Report